 Read more "Muammar the Mutable: Contradicting Views regarding the Life of Muammar Gaddafi – Part II"

-Muammar the Mutable: Contradicting Views regarding the life of Muammar Gaddafi Part I by Brad Kronen The American media crystallized the vilified persona of Muammar Gaddafi during the Reagan years, as in this cover of Newsweek from July of 1981. (businessinsider.com) The revered performance artist and culture maven, the great Laurie Anderson, has […]
+Muammar the Mutable: Contradicting Views regarding the life of Muammar Gaddafi Part I by Brad Kronen The American media crystallized the vilified persona of Muammar Gaddafi during the Reagan years, as in this cover of Newsweek from July of 1981. (businessinsider.com) The revered performance artist and culture maven, Gemini Laurie Anderson, has a public service […]

 Read more "Muammar the Mutable: Contradicting Views regarding the Life of Muammar Gaddafi – Part I"